tinavanschelt/tinavanschelt/content/posts/limerick.md

 I’m so grateful that we got to share this experience with old friends.

 All of it.
-Charcoal braais, laughing over shitty imported wine, going for a pint at our local, impromptu _kuiers_ and on the days you're longing for that city at the Southern tip of Africa, being able to talk about _this thing_ you're carrying and having somebody knowing exactly what that load is like, because they carry it too.
+Charcoal braais, laughing over shitty imported wine, going for a pint at our local, impromptu _kuiers_ and on the days you're longing for that city at the southern tip of Africa, being able to talk about _this thing_ you're carrying and having somebody knowing exactly what that load is like, because they carry it too.

 They're a stand-up couple and we're going to miss them like crazy.